5 TIPS FOR STARTING A SUCCESSFUL OUTDOOR PERSONAL TRAINING BUSINESS9 December 2016

-If you’re considering what type of PT business to start, then mobile personal training has a number of key advantages.
+If you’re considering what type of personal training business to start, then mobile personal training has a number of key advantages.
 For example, there are low overheads (potentially) and you get to work outdoors.
 However, your working day can involve a lot of travel back and forth to each client and you may have to operate a service without a physical base in the daytime.
 The issues and challenges of this choice of business model centre around admin, logistics and marketing.

 Having been a mobile personal trainer and run a mobile training company for 10 years, here are some top tips for starting your own business.